Man acquitted in Air India bombings shot to death in Canada

-SURREY, British Columbia (AP) — A man acquitted in a terrorist bombing that killed 329 people aboard an Air India flight in 1985 was the person slain Thursday in what Canadian authorities described as a possible targeted shooting, his family said.
+SURREY, British Columbia (AP) — A man acquitted in a terrorist bombing that killed 329 people aboard an Air India flight in 1985 was slain Thursday in a possible targeted shooting, Canadian authorities said.

+Officials said the victim was Ripudaman Singh Malik, who with co-defendant Ajaib Singh Bagri was found not guilty in March 2005 of murder and conspiracy in a pair of Air India bombings that killed 331 people on June 23, 1985.

-Jaspreet Malik confirmed the death of his father, Ripudaman Singh Malik, in a statement on social media Thursday.
+Police had not initially released the dead man’s identity, but confirmed it after Malik’s son, Jaspreet Malik, reported his father’s slaying in a statement on social media.

 “The media will always refer to him as someone charged with the Air India bombing,” the son wrote on Facebook.
 “The media and RCMP never seemed to accept the court’s decision and I pray today’s tragedy is not related.”